asmov/bak9/README.md

 The most recent rotating backup will always be `.bak.0`

-Pruning of rotating backups occurs after `-n NUM` backups.
+Pruning of rotating backups occurs after `-n NUM` copies.

 If the current backup is no different than its predecessor, copying will be skipped.